 The Miami Herald also featured a very nice article about the Coastal Surveillance Airship called "Blimp recruited for interdictions at sea" featured in the article is Capt.
 Scott Buschman, commander of the Coast Guard Sector Key West he says:

 "I've certainly never worked with an airship before, but there are several areas of potential for persistent air surveillance -- longer than a helicopter and fixed-wing aircraft.
-And it certainly is economical."
+And it certainly is economical." and continues "To me, the airship has the potential to make the cutters much more efficient.
+The airship is much higher, which expands the horizons and expands the eyes of the cutter."

 A cutter is a classification of a US Coast Guard vessel that is over 65 feet in length.
 We wish the Airship Management Services Skyship all the luck and hope that the project is going to be a great success.